premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Override the default method in the implementation class.
+we can do that by overriding the default method in the implementation class.
 Altogether provide new implementation or invoke either one of the `default()` method using `super` keyword
 For example, `\<interfaceName\>.super.\<defaultMethodName\>`

 </blockquote>